jacobeverist/gnome_visuals/README.md

 python plot_encoders.py
 ```

 The resulting plotted images can be found in `out/`.

-This test script has many function calls that can be uncommented and run to plot various types of visualizations.
+This test script creates and modifies an encoder and calls
+several plotting methods in `gnomecode/layouts.py` that create different types of visualizations.

 ## Python Module

 Much of the reusable code has been ported to a local python module `gnomecodes`.
 It has three constituent files.

-- `helpers.py`:  utility functions
+- `utils.py`:  utility functions
+- `layouts.py`:  Figure-level layouts of axes, configs, and plots
-- `visuals.py`:  Axes-level visualization code for `matplotlib`
+- `axesplots.py`:  Axes-level visualization code for `matplotlib`
 - `encoders.py`:  Implementation of many types of encoders with extra instrumentation for analysis.
 Not optimized.

 ## Examples Gallery